Somerset High School (Texas)

 Somerset High School is a public high school located in Somerset, Texas, southwest of San Antonio, Texas.
-It is the sole high school in the Somerset Independent School District and is classified as a 5A school by the UIL.
-In 2015, the school was rated "Met Standard" by the Texas Education Agency.
+It is one of two high schools in the Somerset Independent School District, the other being Shirleen Zacharias Early College Leadership Academy (ZECLA), and is classified as a 5A school by the UIL.
+For the 2021-2022 school year, the school was given a "B" by the Texas Education Agency.

 Athletics

 The Somerset Bulldogs compete in the following sports: